 Born: Feb.
 1, 1974 Groves, Texas

 Valerie Mahfood graduated from Robert E. Lee High School in 1992.
 She enrolled in the Kilgore Correctional Officer Academy, where she was the youngest ever to be admitted and one of only two women out of 300 applications.
-Upon graduation, she was assigned to Stiles Prison, an all-male maximum-security institution.
+She was assigned to Stiles Prison, an all-male maximum-security institution, upon graduation.

 Her boxing career began in 1995 after a friend dared her to enter an upcoming local Toughwoman Contest.
 Mahfood knocked out all her opponents and was invited to the national contest in Detroit, where she lost on points.
 Having caught the boxing bug, she sought out Junior Olympics boxing gold medalist Sgt.
 Jimmy Johnson.
 He agreed to train her if she would quit drinking alcohol and smoking.
 She did and won her first and only amateur fight by knockout.

 She won three non-title bouts after that, and then, on August 10, 2000, she went down in weight to the Super Middleweight division to fight Mary Ann Almager for the vacant IWBF title.
 She won her second title, with a fifth-round knockout of Almager in Houston.
-On her next fight, she became the first and only boxer to defeat Ann Wolfe, knocking her out in three rounds.
+With her next fight and win, she became the first and only boxer to defeat Ann Wolfe, knocking her out in three rounds.

 Mahfood and Laila Ali (the daughter of Muhammid Ali) met in a long-awaited bout on November 8, 2002, in Las Vegas, Nevada.
-It was ESPN 2 Friday night fights series most viewed telecast, and it was the first time a female world title fight was the main event on ESPN.
-A bloodied Mahfood was stopped by Ali in eight rounds, in a fight that unified the IWBF and WIBA world titles.
-On June 21, 2003, Mahfood and Ali had a rematch, this time in Los Angeles Staple Center on the undercard of the Lennox Lewis vs Vitali Klitschko World Heavyweight Title.
+It was ESPN 2 Friday night fights series most-viewed telecast, and it was the first time a female world title fight was the main event on ESPN.
+Ali stopped a bloodied Mahfood in eight rounds in a fight that unified the IWBF and WIBA world titles.
+On June 21, 2003, Mahfood and Ali had a rematch in the Los Angeles Staple Center on the undercard of the Lennox Lewis vs. Vitali Klitschko World Heavyweight Title.
 Mahfood lost by TKO in six.